My 2025 Get Your Rear in Gear - Boston Personal Page

 Thank you for your support!
 We are stronger together.

-Since my last walk, I've been told stories of families, friends and strangers that have been diagnosed or lost their lives to colon cancer.
-I know my hurt is not the only hurt that exists.
+Since my last walk, I've been told stories of families, friends and even strangers that have been diagnosed or lost their lives to colon cancer.
+I know my hurt is NOT the only hurt that exists, but it's mine.
 This shit is real.
 I don't know any other way to deal with this, so here I am asking for help from my people, AGAIN.

 #fuckucoloncancer60+RJC🧡